zmc0806/lol-win-rate-analysis-report/README.md

 - **Number of Rows**: The dataset initially contains over 10,000 matches, corresponding to multiple rows per match for individual players and teams.

 - **Relevant Columns and Descriptions**:
-  1. `gameid`: Unique identifier for each match.
+  1. `gameid`: Unique identifier for each match,each gameid will correspond to two teams.
   2. `teamid`: Identifier for each team in a match.
   3. `result`: Indicates whether the team won or lost.
   4. `firstblood`: Indicates whether the team achieved the first kill (First Blood) in the match.